 Krita Desktop is a free and open source painting application.
 Version 3.1 was released Tuesday, December 14th, 2016.
 See below on where to download it.
 Head to the release notes page if you are interested in seeing what is new.

-The current stable release of Krita for Windows is 126.96.36.199.
+The current stable release of Krita is 3.1.1.
 The downloads are provided by KDE.
 Krita requires Windows 7 or newer.
 IntelHD cards might not be supported on Windows 10.
 Check the compatibility list from Intel.

 Tablet Support: Wacom, Huion, Yiynova, Surface Pro

 We also have nightly builds available for testers.
 These are versions of Krita that are made daily.
 You can try out new features before we make official testing builds.
 They will potentially have bugs and crashes so be careful.
 Visit the nightly builds.

 Linux distributions package the currently stable version of Krita when they release a new version.
 Some distributions provide backports repositories which offer the latest stable version of Krita.

 See the Krita AppImages for Cats for a quick tutorial on using AppImages.

 There is an overlay for Gentoo with the latest version of Krita, maintained by a volunteer in the Krita community: "layman -a bloody && emerge --sync && emerge krita"

 There is also a new maintainer for the Krita Lime PPA for Ubuntu and derivatives: https://launchpad.net/~kritalime/+archive/ubuntu/ppaWe will add instructions for other distributions as and when the package maintainer tell us that the latest version is packaged.
 Contact firstname.lastname@example.org if you want instructions added to this list.

 For Linux, we offer AppImages These should run on any newer Linux distribution.
 For Ubuntu 12.04 and CentOS 6.x you need the appimage that is built without support for OpenMP.
 Be sure to make the appimage executable before launch.